Sliding external glass walls using modular glazing

 As an architectural glazing company, ODC specialise in the design and manufacture of glass structures and walls with dimensions and specifications to suit any property.

-Glass walling for modern and period homes
+External glass walling for modern and period homes

 Slim sight lines are possible with aluminium modular glass walling.
 Capped glazing with a slim 50mm frame profile visible from the outside or capless glazing where the glass gives the impression of being a single sheet are both options for glass walls.
 And it’s possible to install individual panes up to an extraordinary 5 metres x 5 metres in size to create a curtain wall with real drama.

-Glass Wall sections with Customised finishes
+Glass wall sections with customised finishes

 Security and openings for glass walling